ecwm5m/IT-Final-Project/README.md

 Hi, My name is Elijah Woods and this is my final for IT 1000

-In this project I will share some information about myself including:
+In this project I will share some information about myself.

+**Summary:**
 * General Info
 * Hobbies
 * Favorites